A complete guide to OCR Gateway GCSE Combined Science

 4. Learn the practicals like exam questions

 Do not just learn each method.
 Learn the kinds of questions examiners ask.
 What are the variables?
 Why is each control variable important?
 What would you change to improve accuracy?
-Past paper questions on PAGs are some of the most predictable mark-grabbers in the exam.
+Past paper PAG questions are often predictable.

 5. Use past papers as a diagnostic